Field story

 Residential jobs usually move faster because there are fewer approval layers.
 Commercial scopes take longer because schedules depend on inspections, handoffs, truck access, and coordination with other trades.

-Secondary services are easiest to manage when the quote makes clear whether they are part of the earthwork package or separate add-ons with their own cleanup, timing, and pricing assumptions.
+Read the guide →Secondary services are easiest to manage when the quote makes clear whether they are part of the earthwork package or separate add-ons with their own cleanup, timing, and pricing assumptions.